We get a lot of questions about the Chicago Pedway system our Loop Interior Architecture Walking Tour. So here are some more in-depth responses.

-It can be fascinating to explore, and a good photographer can find interesting angles, the Pedway is not nearly as visually exciting as the street-level above.
-For this reason, we downtown workers tend to reserve it for 1.
-Bad weather or 2.
-When we’re in a hurry.
+It can be fascinating to explore, and a good photographer can find interesting angles, but the Pedway is not nearly as visually exciting as the street-level above.
+For this reason, we downtown workers tend to reserve it for bad weather or when we’re in a hurry.

 Well, they recently have in fact.
-The completion of Aqua Tower in 2009 extended the pedway to reach parking lots, and this would include the newly opened Radison Blu Hotel.
-If any new buildings arise in the vicinity of the Pedway system, a developer would likely want to connect a new residential or commercial building with the infrastructure of the Pedway.
+The completion of Aqua Tower in 2009 extended the Pedway to reach its parking garage and the would include the newly opened Radison Blu Hotel.
+If any new buildings arise in the vicinity of the system, a developer would likely want to connect a new residential or commercial building with the pre-existing infrastructure.
 This piecemeal add-on method is how the Pedway has grown to be the confusing thing it is now.
 There never was any master plan.

 Good question here.
 Mark Spiegl’s Pedway map, pictured here, most clearly lays out the primary paths, and its simplicity makes it less daunting than the City of Chicago map, which is cluttered with details.

 We are working on our own Chicago Detours map of the Pedway, and we are determined to keep it user friendly.
 This project has grown into a much more complicated goal than imagined.
 So a question for you: How does one make an understandable map when the subject matter at hand is confusing?
 The northeast area of the Pedway, for example, goes from underground to ground level to above ground, and then at times its the outside ground level that’s changing rather than the grade of the Pedway route!
 That area of the city has multiple layers of parking, streets, and furthest underneath, wood pilings and abandoned freight tunnels.
 This question is pretty complicated so I don’t expect any easy answers!
 (Update: here’s our completed map!)

 This is an interesting one and requires a long response.
 Look next month for a full blog post dedicated to this question.